axibase/atsd/api/data/messages/webhook.md

 ## JSON Payload

-The JSON payload is parsed to locate numeric, string, and boolean fields which are added to the message as **tags**.
-The tag name is set from the field path, which is composed from the parent object path, followed by dot `.` and the name of the field.
+The JSON payload is processed to locate numeric, string, and boolean fields which are added to the message as **tags**.
+The tag name is set from the field path, which is composed from the parent object path, followed by a period `.` and the name of the field.
 Tag names are converted to lower case with non-printable characters such as space replaced with an underscore.

 Input document: